kubero-dev/docs/blog/2025-06-14-release-v3/index.md

   The NestJS ecosystem, with its integration libraries and support, helps us provide powerful new features faster and more efficiently.

 - **More Tests = More Stability**
-  We’ve added extensive Jest tests — the new codebase has **86% test coverage**, ensuring a more stable and reliable experience.
+  We’ve added extensive Jest tests (more than 500) — the new codebase has **~85% test coverage**, ensuring a more stable and reliable experience.

 This update lays the groundwork for upcoming features like **role-based access control** and **team structures**.

 ## What about the frontend?
-The frontend remains unchanged in this release.
-Kubero's UI is still the same clean, intuitive interface you're familiar with from v2.
+The frontend has been slightly modernised, while keeping Kubero's UI as clean and simple as possible, with the intuitive interface you're familiar with from v2.
 This means:

 - No changes are required to your workflows or usage patterns.
 - Your existing deployments, dashboards, and settings will look and behave the same.

-We're continuing to maintain and refine the frontend, but our focus in v3 was on strengthening the backend foundation.
+There is now a all new account section to manage users, teams, roles and its permiossions, and tokens.
+Every user has his own profile

 ## Upgrade Notes